What is Product Certification for Channel Partners?

 6. Advanced Applications

-- Specialized Certifications: Offer niche certifications for specific industries.
-For example, healthcare IT solutions.
+- Specialized Certifications: Offer niche certifications for specific industries, for example, healthcare IT solutions.

 - Customer-Facing Badges: Provide digital badges for certified partners.
 Customers can easily verify expertise.